changqings/some-app-operator/README.md

 # some-app-operator

 some app deploy with all related resources in one cr yaml

 ## Description

 a demo of kubebuilder

+### you can config cache or controller config

+- with cmd.main `ctrl.Options{cache.Options{}}`
+- with internam.controller `WithOptions(controller.Options{}`

 ## Getting Started

 ### Prerequisites

 - go version v1.21.0+
 - docker version 17.03+.
 - kubectl version v1.25+.

 ### To Deploy on the cluster

 **Build and push your image to the location specified by `IMG`:**

 ```sh
 make docker-build docker-push IMG=<some-registry>/some-app-operator:tag
 ```

 **NOTE:** This image ought to be published in the personal registry you specified.
 And it is required to have access to pull the image from the working environment.
 Make sure you have the proper permission to the registry if the above commands don’t work.

 **Install the CRDs into the cluster:**